 The ability to correctly and rapidly process huge amounts of data and combine data sets is a requirement for any modern demand system

 “Today, all of grocery is dynamic.
-There are many factors unique to fresh that customary grocery solutions aren’t built to understand. ”
+There are many factors unique to fresh that legacy grocery solutions aren’t built to understand.”

 To understand shopper demand patterns, you must understand all factors that impact demand, not just a portion of them.
 There may always be a degree of uncertainty when it comes to knowing the actual behaviors and tendencies of today’s consumer, but you can most certainly do better than half.
 With a unified view of customer activity,